History of The Region

 Local Food Resurgence

-Though a variety of economic and social factors continue to threaten local food sourcing that was common in the past, new economic and social forces have shaped a renewed role for local food production.
+Local food sourcing, common in the past, is now being reshaped by a variety of economic and social factors that are helping re-imagine a role for local food production.
+Vibrant farms contribute to the economy and offer fresh-from-the-ground choices, such as Foote Brook Farm in Johnson, where farmers grow 145 varieties of organic produce and visitors can choose their dinner ingredients from an on-site farm store.
 Farmland conservation has contributed to the long-term viability of agriculture along the Byway, bolstered by the work of Stowe Land Trust, Vermont Land Trust, and farmers/property owners committed to preserving the working landscape into the future.